Jeffrey Tambor: Personal life

+Tambor and his wife Kasia have a son Gabriel Kasper, born circa 2006, younger daughter Eve Julia, born circa 2007, and twin sons Hugo Bernard and Eli Nicholas, born October 2009.
+Tambor also has one adult daughter named Molly from an earlier relationship.

+In 2007, Tambor was reported to be a Scientologist.
+In February 2008, he expressed concern about "Internet reports" about his alleged involvement with Scientology and stated that he "took some Scientology classes at one time, studied Scientology for a while, but no more.
+I have nothing against it, but I am no longer a Scientologist."
+In 2017, Tambor disclosed that he had left Scientology abruptly "when he was pressured to leave his second wife."

 Sexual misconduct allegations

 On November 8, 2017, Tambor was accused of sexual misconduct by his former assistant, Van Barnes.
 On November 16, 2017, actress Trace Lysette additionally made accusations against Tambor.
+Both of his accusers are transgender women, a fact which later influenced Tambor's decision to leave Transparent.
 Tambor responded, "I am deeply sorry if any action of mine was ever misinterpreted by anyone as being sexually aggressive or if I ever offended or hurt anyone.
 But the fact is, for all my flaws, I am not a predator and the idea that someone might see me in that way is more distressing than I can express."
 Days later, makeup artist Tamara Delbridge also accused Tambor of sexual improprieties on the set of the 2001 film Never Again.
 Tambor said he did not recall the incident, but apologized "for any discomfort or offense I may have inadvertently caused her."